 VEHS assists supervisors in the identification, evaluation and labeling of all confined spaces in facilities controlled by Vanderbilt University.
-VEHS, Plant Operations and Plant Services maintain a list of all known confined spaces.
+VEHS, Plant Operations and Facilities Management maintain a list of all known confined spaces.
 Supervisors must report to VEHS the existence of locations in their work space that may be considered a confined space so that they can be evaluated and posted with a sign, if required.

 Some confined spaces, such as sewer and storm drains, do not readily allow for the installation of a sign.
 Locations such as these areas are to be considered permit required confined spaces, whether labeled as such or not.
 If you are in doubt as to whether or not a certain area is a confined space, consult with your supervisor and VEHS.
 Your supervisor is required to train you to recognize areas that may be confined spaces and not enter these areas until a determination is made.
 Do not rely only on the presence of a warning sign to warn you about confined spaces.

 - Provide technical training on confined space equipment including air monitoring instruments.